 of the request body MUST match the provided hash.

-tag, the server MAY validate
+tag, the server MAY perform

 If any of these checks fail, the server SHOULD respond with